material-components/material-components-ios/components/NavigationBar/README.md

 supported UIBarButtonItem properties.

-Note: The UIBarButtonItem instances set on MDCNavigationBar cannot be used to specify the popover's anchor point in UIPopoverPresentationController.
+Note: The UIBarButtonItem instances set on MDCNavigationBar cannot be used to specify the popover's anchor point on UIPopoverPresentationController.
 The sourceView and sourceRect on UIPopoverPresentationController should be used instead.

 ## Installation